 - Bravo Resort – Boutique Beach Resort with Beach Bar and Restaurant

 We preferred to stay in Pacifico.
 This area is located more north on the eastern side of Siargao.
 It is a much less touristy area, great for surfing and empty beaches.
 Take note that in this area are fewer restaurants and things going on.
 It depends on what you are looking for.
 But we personally loved staying in this area.
-We had scooter and sometimes drove to General Luna.
+We had a scooter and sometimes drove to General Luna.
 The drive is around 1 hour.
-In the area of Pacifico we recommend the following places to stay:
+In the area of Pacifico, we recommend the following places to stay:

 Where to eat in Siargao

 We heard a lot how hard it is to find food in the Philippines as a Vegetarian / Vegan, so we were positively surprised that it wasn’t that hard anymore.
 The typical Philippino cuisine is indeed very meat and fish heavy, and for that reason, the local food was not an option for us personally.
 But on Siargao, we found the following cute places to eat, which were very Vegan friendly:

 - Shaka Siargao – Best smoothie bowls in the Philippines, good coffee and more